-Located in a new $22.3 building, Munger PreK-to-8 School offers a rigorous college-preparatory program in a warm and inviting, state-of-the-art learning environment.
+Located in a new $22.3 million building, Munger PreK-to-8 School offers a rigorous college-preparatory program in a warm and inviting, state-of-the-art learning environment.

 The bright, colorful school is designed for 21st century learning with a full media center, the latest technology, an elementary and middle school wing connected by a two-story “student arcade” that serves as a dining court, a student center and school square.